mlcourses/lab-2-blog-post-group1_cs281/post.md

 ## Overview and Motivation
 This lab aims to expand on the previous lab and by introducing the design of two important circuits.
 In this lab we will be tasked with designing and creating a multiplexer (mux) and also design an adder circuit.
+By the end of this lab, we should gain more understanding of mux switches and adder circuits, as well as gaining more familiarity with IC chips and the protoboard.

 Activities:
 1. Build a 2-to-1 mux out of AND, OR and NOT gates.
 Test with switches.